Frequently Asked Questions

 Yes!
 Our years of experience have taught us that when dressed appropriately, children thrive outdoors year-round.
 In cases of severely inclement or unsafe weather, we spend more time in our classroom at our Portland headquarters.
 However, our goal is to teach children to be safe and happy outdoors in any weather.
 Guidance is offered to parents in preparing and dressing their child for success in class lists and the Family Council hosts regular gear-swaps throughout the year.

 Do you also spend time indoors in a classroom?

 While we spend the majority of our time outside, we also spend time in the classroom as needed.

 Will you do any overnight outdoors school trips?

 Immersing students in nature in a multi-day stretch is an integral part of our curriculum.
-TFS students in grades 4 and up do several seasonal overnight trips during the year.
+PFS students in grades 6 and up do one overnight trip during the year.
 Destinations are set based on curriculum and student interest.